In this time of the COVID-19 pandemic, we are serving curbside carry-out meals only. We very much miss the community aspect of our cafe!

 -Healthy, seasonal foods--We're committed to providing local and organic, sustainably grown and harvested, whenever possible.

 -Patrons can volunteer in exchange for a meal--This provides a “hand up, not a hand out” opportunity.
 Properly trained volunteer can lead to future employment in the food service industry.

 -Volunteers are used to the greatest extent possible--This is an important key to building community and sustainability.
 Volunteers can just be working for meals or because they want to support our efforts to curb hunger in our community.

 -Paid staff earn a living wage--This varies by region, but we pay our staff $14.75/hr.

 -Community Table--Have a couple larger tables where individuals and small groups can sit with others and make a larger group that can cross social, economic and other societal boundaries.

 [Tricklebee Cafe is an approved emerging ministry of the Moravian Church Northern Province.
-The mission developer who oversees this ministry is Rev. Christie Melby-Gibbons.]
+The mission developer for this ministry is Rev. Christie Melby-Gibbons.]

 More people start fundraisers on GoFundMe than on any other platform.
 Learn more